robcarver17/pyargfeeder/README.md

 ### Documentation

-There are three key files
+There are two key files

 - The 'p' script file
 - The run.py
-- The 'commandlist.yaml' configuration file

 #### The 'p' script file